Can I Use Windex to Clean Solar Panels?

 - Causes more frequent cleaning requirements, which accelerates AR coating damage

-The perverse outcome: Windex cleans panels in the short term but causes them to get dirty faster and stay dirty permanently.
+The perverse outcome: Windex cleans panels in the short term but causes them to get dirty faster and damages them permanently.

-Windex contains dyes and fragrance compounds that can leave faint streaks or discolouration on panel glass, particularly in direct sunlight.
+Windex contains dyes and fragrance compounds.
+These can leave faint streaks or discolouration on panel glass, particularly in direct sunlight.
 In high-heat conditions (common in Australia), the solvent evaporates so fast that cleaning streaks are difficult to avoid.

 | Product | Why to Avoid |